 Our Academies connect ambitious businesses with young local talent that with our bespoke training and support go on to thrive in their careers.
 As a result, business productivity goes up and young people go on to shine.

 Businesses that work with Working Knowledge can utilise the Apprenticeship Levy to access 90% government subsidy.
-Our Academies are delivered in partnership with Weston College an outstanding FE and HE college recently voted the top college in the country.
-We are expert and developing effective programmes that help you to save on training and recruitment costs.
+We are expert at developing effective programmes that therefore help you to save on training and recruitment costs.

 - Search, selection and recruitment of young talent from diverse non-traditional ‘pools’ that in turn widens the diversity of the employee base.